foss-np/batti/README.md

 ![screenshot][screenshot]

-batti by Rohit Man Amatya, Shalil Awaley, Milan Thapa is licensed under a Creative Commons Attribution 3.0 Unported License.To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/deed.en_US.
+batti by Rohit Man Amatya, Shalil Awaley, Milan Thapa is licensed under a Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/deed.en_US.
 Based on a work at https://github.com/foss-np/batti.
 Permissions beyond the scope of this license may be available at info@fossnepal.org.
 ___